 Will I need to provide any of my medical records?
 You should make records available to the neuropsychologist prior to the evaluation, to include:

 - Copies of all records regarding prior psychiatric/substance-related hospitalizations, observations or treatment not previously submitted to the FAA.

 - A complete copy of your agency medical records.
 You should request a copy of your agency records be sent directly to the psychiatrist and psychologist by the Aerospace Medical Certification Division (AMCD) in Oklahoma City, Oklahoma.
-For further information regarding this process, please call (405) 954-4821, select option 4 (for duplicate medical certificate or copies of medical records), then 3 (for certified copies of medical records).
+For further information regarding this process, please call (405) 954-4821.
+Select option 4.

 What must the neuropsychological evaluation report include?
 At a minimum: